TheThingsNetwork/docs/_content/devices/arduino/ide.md

 ---
-title: Arduino IDE
+title: IDE Setup & Usage
+zindex: 1000
 ---

-# Arduino Software (IDE)
+# IDE Setup & Usage

-We'll not reproduce the [Arduino Software Guide](https://www.arduino.cc/en/Guide/Environment#toc1) here, but here's how you install the Arduino IDE, The Things Network library and perform some common tasks that we will refer to later.
+We'll not reproduce the [Arduino Software Guide](https://www.arduino.cc/en/Guide/Environment#toc1) here, but here's how you install the Arduino IDE, The Things Network library and perform some common tasks.

 ## Setup

-Setup the Arduino IDE and The Things Network library.
+Setup the Arduino IDE and install The Things Network library.

 1. [Download](https://www.arduino.cc/en/Main/Software) and install the latest Arduino Software (IDE).
 2. Navigate to **Sketch > Include Library > Manage Libraries...**.